-- Workers Compensation for Self Employed Persons.
-Some states or municipalities may require a self employed person to purchase workers compensation insurance.
-In that event, the cost would be entered here.
+- Workers Compensation for Self-Employed Persons.
+Some states or municipalities may require a self-employed person to purchase worker's compensation insurance.

 Line 16.
 Interest Expense

 - Car Loan Interest.
-You can claim the business percentage of your interest on your car loan.
-If 60% of your miles were business miles, you can claim 60% of your car loan interest.
-You can read more here about claiming the car loan interest if you take the mileage deduction.
+You can claim the business percentage of your interest on your car loan, regardless of whether you claim mileage.
+If 60% of your miles were business miles, you'd write off 60% of the interest portion of your payment.

 - Pandemic Relief Loan Interest.
 If you received the Paycheck Protection Program loan or EIDL loan and have any interest charges on that loan, you can claim that here.